wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ### Updating a Pre-Existing Custom Email Alert Target

-To update a custom email alert target that was created before 2018-26.x, you can:
+To update a custom email alert target that was created before 2018-26.x:

-1. Click the name of the pre-existing alert target in the Alert Targets browser, or click the three dots to the left of the alert target and select **Edit**.
+1. Open the custom alert target for [editing](webhooks_alert_notification.html#editing-a-custom-alert-target).
-1. Select **HTML Format** to cause the target's notifications to be interpreted as HTML instead of plain text.
-(All custom email alert targets created before 2018-26.x are formatted as plain text.)
+1. Select **HTML Format**.
+(All custom email alert targets created before 2018-26.x are plain text.)
-1. In the **Body Template** box, insert a snippet such as the following at an appropriate place in the template:
+1. In the **Body Template** box, insert a snippet such as the following:

     {% raw %}
     ```handlebars